lushaylabs/tangnano9k-series-examples/README.md

 ### CPU Core
 Project where we implement our first CPU, this project implements a basic instruction set as well as an assembler for compiling programs into bytecode to be run on the CPU core.
 Full article can be found [here](https://learn.lushaylabs.com/tang-nano-9k-first-processor/)

+### Composite Video
+Example implementation of composite video using the 240p NTSC standard.
+This project displays grayscale test patterns on the screen.
+Full article can be found [here](https://learn.lushaylabs.com/tang-nano-9k-composite-video/)